IMJLA/Export-Permission/designplan.md

             end
         end
         subgraph Resolve-AccessListIdentity
-            ResolveAccessListIdentity["Resolve the identities in the access lists to the accounts they represent"]:::description subgraph Resolve-PermissionIdentity
+            ResolveAccessListIdentity["Resolve and expand the identities in the access lists to the accounts they represent"]:::description subgraph Resolve-PermissionIdentity
                 subgraph Resolve-Ace
                 end